 The content of this website is mine alone and does not necessarily reflect the views of the U.S. Government, the Peace Corps, or the Ethiopian Government.

 I am currently writing this from Addis Ababa, where I will be staying for two weeks.
-After those two weeks, volunteers will move in with a host family for two months.
-After April 1st, we will officially complete our training and swear in as volunteers and we will be moving to our own place where we will stay for two years to serve.
+After these two weeks, I will move in with a host family for two months.
+After April 1st, I will officially complete the training program and be sworn in a volunteer.
+I will then move to the place where I will serve for two years.

-So, dear followers, I will not be blogging about my experience.
+So, dear followers, I will not be blogging about my experience because this is a food blog.
 I am keeping a journal for myself but I will be blogging about Ethiopian food and culture.
-As long as I have internet connection, I will post about anything that I eat or just taste.
-I look forward to learning how to cook some traditional Ethiopian dishes and share with you.
+As long as I have an internet connection, I will post about anything that I eat or just taste.
+I look forward to learning how to cook some traditional Ethiopian dishes and share the recipes with you.

 Its 10:21 pm, I am going to bed.
 Good night/Good morning!